syndesisio/syndesis.io/content/docs/cli.md

 infrastructure operator via Go (see [syndesis-build-operator](#below) for details)

-This compiles all Java and Javascript artefacts and also runs all tests and code checks for the application modules.
+This compiles all Java and Javascript artifacts and also runs all tests and code checks for the application modules.

 You restrict the build to certain modules, which are divided into two